jrreed83/thebitstream/content/posts/how-to-build-qpsk-modulator/index.md

 shaping_filter = root_raised_cosine(rate_o=16, rate_i=1, beta=0.5, delay=5)
 ```

 and here's what the filter looks like as a function of symbol period.
 This is also called the filter's **impulse response**.
 There are 10 symbol periods because `delay` is set to 5.
-If `delay` was set to 23, we'd occupy 46 symbol periods.
+If `delay` was set to 23, it would span 46 symbol periods.

 ``` python
 plt.figure(1)